hiltmon/HiltmonHugo/content/blog/rebooting-omnifocus/index.md

 And these tasks were not *mine*.
 The imported tasks from Asana felt were created by *other* people, because they were.
 Sure, they needed to be done, and needed to be tracked in Asana.
 All good.
 But they did not feel like *my* tasks.

-{% pullquote %}
-And these tasks also created *more* work for me because the Asana projects and contexts did not match how I work and the task descriptions were confusing. {" It's a huge difference between how you write tasks for yourself and how others write tasks for you."} And then there are the tasks that are tagged in Asana as assigned to me but are really like the Carbon Copy (cc) in email, just for my information, yet they too came into OmniFocus as tasks for me to do.
+And these tasks also created *more* work for me because the Asana projects and contexts did not match how I work and the task descriptions were confusing. **It's a huge difference between how you write tasks for yourself and how others write tasks for you.** And then there are the tasks that are tagged in Asana as assigned to me but are really like the Carbon Copy (cc) in email, just for my information, yet they too came into OmniFocus as tasks for me to do.
 And that made me want to use OmniFocus less.
-{% endpullquote %}

 I no longer felt I *owned* my own task list.